cilium/cilium/Documentation/gettingstarted/bandwidth-manager.rst

     BandwidthManager:       EDT with BPF   [eth0]

-To verify that egress bandwidth limits are indeed being enforced, one can deploy two ``netperf`` pods in different nodes — one acting as a server and one acting as the client:
+To verify that egress bandwidth limits are indeed being enforced, one can deploy two ``netperf`` Pods in different nodes — one acting as a server and one acting as the client:

 .. code-block:: yaml